-A delegation of DAI, together with the project manager of the Sjoa Foundation, visited Washington in February in order to discuss matters with members of staff of the most involved politicians and to inform them of the situation in the Netherlands.
+A delegation of DAI, together with the project manager of the Sjoa Foundation, visited Washington in February 2008 in order to discuss matters with members of staff of the most involved politicians and to inform them of the situation in the Netherlands.

 This bill has been under consideration by a number of committees of the House of Representatives and the Senate, but did not lead to a final bill.
-A new bill may be introduced in 2009.
+In 2009 there were no developments, but it is expected that a new proposal may be introduced in 2010.